Survey Finds Higher Risk Of Stroke Among E-Cigarette Users

 E-cigarette smoking may contribute to the gradual buildup of fatty deposits in arteries, Glantz says.
 But he thinks researchers may be detecting a link between increased risk for heart attacks and strokes and e-cigarette use because of a more immediate effect on the cardiovascular system.

-You could have this pre-existing build up, Glantz says, "and then you use the e-cigarette and that triggers a bunch of inflammatory processes, the release of oxidizing agents and things which then interfere with normal functioning of the blood and blood vessels and that triggers a heart attack or stroke."
+You could have this pre-existing buildup, Glantz says, "and then you use the e-cigarette and that triggers a bunch of inflammatory processes, the release of oxidizing agents and things which then interfere with normal functioning of the blood and blood vessels, and that triggers a heart attack or stroke."

-"This study certainly has limitations," says Ndunda.
+"This study certainly has limitations," Ndunda says.
 For one, this study couldn't distinguish between occasional e-cigarette use and those who vape more frequently.
-"It likely matters how much you're using, and we couldn't evaluate that here," says Ndunda.
+"It likely matters how much you're using, and we couldn't evaluate that here," Ndunda says.

 E-cigarettes can deliver a range of nicotine concentrations and a wide variety of chemical flavorings, adding further complications to the analysis.
 The study's design also means it can only show an association between e-cigarette use and risk, not cause and effect.